On This Page

 Candidates for Seating and Mobility Equipment

 Anyone who experiences difficulty walking independently or maintaining an upright, comfortable position while seated might benefit from seating and mobility equipment.
-We serve children, teens and adults who have disabilities and complex conditions or injuries that began during childhood.
+We serve children, teens and adults who have disabilities, complex conditions or injuries.

 Gillette patients who benefit from seating and mobility equipment often have the following conditions:

 - Brain injury and related neurotrauma